JasonGlazer/Corrie/README.md

 that is created.
 The PowerPoint file must be closed and is overwritten each time the simulations are run.

 Next, click "Run Simulations" and work on something else for a while.

+The "CMD" or "DOS" window will show many errors and warnings.
+You don't need worry about these but the window does show some of the steps that are occuring during the simulations.

 When the simulations are complete, find where you saved your file and open the PowerPoint file to see the results.
 The slide deck should start with a slide showing the selections you made and look something like: